mincong-h/mincong-h.github.io/_posts/2024-08-09-understanding-the-explain-api.md

 article_num:         215
 layout:              post
 type:                classic
-title:               Understanding the Explain API
+title:               Understanding the Explain API in Elasticsearch
 subtitle:            >
-    Given one sentence to expand the title or explain why this article may interest your readers.
+    Better understanding your query and your data.

 lang:                en
 date:                2024-08-09 14:47:30 +0200
-categories:          [java-core]
+categories:          [elasticsearch]
-tags:                []
+tags:                [elasticsearch]
 comments:            true
 excerpt:             >
-    TODO
+    This article shows you how to use the Explain API to troubleshoot your query and your documents in Elasticsearch.

 image:               /assets/patterns/pawel-czerwinski-9xCJyDefn4k-unsplash.jpg
 cover:               /assets/patterns/pawel-czerwinski-9xCJyDefn4k-unsplash.jpg
 article_header: